- Looking to get in on a stock like Tesla?

 Step 2: Fund your account

-You can fund your brokerage account with either a debit card or a bank wire transfer.
+You can fund your brokerage account with either a debit card or a bank transfer.
+Some brokers let you fund your account using a credit card.
 It's important to note that it may take your broker up to two weeks to open and credit your account with your funds.

-The broker needs to set up your account and verify your identity before they accept your deposit.
-However, after opening your account and completing your first deposit, concurrent deposits will be much faster, typically from 24 to 72 hours.
+Remember that your initial deposit may take longer than usual to clear and be available to trade.
+However, after opening your account and completing your first deposit, any subsequent deposits will usually clear faster, typically from 24 to 72 hours.

 Step 3: Choose how much you want to invest